-The 2019B Bonds are being issued to refund the Refunded Bonds.
-The Refunded Bonds will be redeemed on January 1, 2020 (the "Redemption Date") from amounts on deposit in escrow as provided below.
+The 2019C Bonds are being issued to refund the Refunded Bonds, to fund costs of terminating the Swap Agreements and to pay costs of issuance.
+The Refunded Bonds are expected to be redeemed on January 9, 2020 ("Redemption Date") from amounts on deposit in escrow as provided below.

-To provide for the refunding of the Refunded Bonds, proceeds of the 2019B Bonds, together with certain funds available for the payment of the Refunded Bonds in the Debt Service Account and Debt Reserve Account established under the Indenture, will be used to provide a beginning cash balance (the "Beginning Cash") and purchase Defeasance Securities, the principal of which, together with earnings thereon, will be sufficient to pay (i) the principal of and interest on the Refunded Bonds when due, and (ii) the redemption price of the Refunded Bonds on the Redemption Date.
-The Beginning Cash and the Defeasance Securities, and any interest earnings thereon, will be held by the Trustee in an escrow account established for the Refunded Bonds (the "Escrow Account").
-The redemption price and interest on the Refunded Bonds will be payable from the Escrow Account and neither the Beginning Cash, the maturing principal of the Defeasance Securities purchased to refund the Refunded Bonds nor any interest earned thereon will serve as security for or be available for the payment of the principal of or interest on the 2019B Bonds.
-The accuracy of the arithmetical computation of the Beginning Cash together with the maturing principal amounts of the Defeasance Securities deposited therein, and interest earnings thereon, to pay when due the principal of and interest on and redemption price of the Refunded Bonds, will be verified by Robert Thomas CPA, LLC.
-Such verification of arithmetical accuracy shall be based upon information and assumptions supplied by the Underwriters.
+To provide for the refunding of the Refunded Bonds, proceeds of the 2019C Bonds, together with certain funds available in the Debt Service Account for the payment of the Refunded Bonds, will be used to provide a beginning cash balance ("Beginning Cash") and purchase Defeasance Securities, the principal of which, together with interest thereon, will be sufficient to pay (i) the interest on the Refunded Bonds when due, and (ii) the Redemption Price of the Refunded Bonds, proceeds from the 2019C Bonds will fund costs of issuance and costs of terminating the Swap Agreements.
+The Beginning Cash and the Defeasance Securities and any interest earnings thereon, will be held by the trustee in an escrow account established for the Refunded Bonds ("Escrow Account").
+The Redemption Price and interest on the Refunded Bonds will be payable from the Escrow Account, and neither the Beginning Cash, the maturing principal on the Defeasance Securities purchased to refund the Refunded Bonds nor any interest earned thereon shall serve as security for or be available for the payment of the principal of or interest on the 2019C Bonds.
+The accuracy of the arithmetical computation of the Beginning Cash together with maturing principal amounts of the Defeasance Securities deposited therein, and the interest earnings thereof, to pay when due the principal of and interest on and Redemption Price of the Refunded Bonds will be verified by Robert Thomas, CPA, LLC.
+Such verification of arithmetical accuracy shall be based upon the information and assumptions provided by the Underwriters.